LREN-CHUV/i2b2-import/README.md

         to enable this flag.
 This will try to split PatientID into VisitID and PatientID.
         - sid_by_patient: Rarely, a data set might use study IDs which are unique by patient (not for the whole study).
         E.g.: LREN data.
 In such a case, you have to enable this flag.
 This will use PatientID + StudyID as a sessionID.
+    * param regions_name_file: CSV file containing the abbreviated regions name in the first column and the full names in the second column.
 ```

 or from a folder: